 The property manager or owner will receive an Acknowledgement of Rental Bond, containing the bond number, when the payment has cleared.

 I received an Acknowledgement of Rental Bond, but the other parties did not – what should I do?

 Where an individual has registered through QGov, and/or provided consent to receive notices by email, the RTA will email a copy of the Acknowledgement of Rental Bond to their registered email address once the payment has cleared.

 Where an individual is unregistered and/or has not provided consent to receive notices by email, the Acknowledgement of Rental Bond will be posted and will therefore take longer to arrive.

 Encourage other parties to consider whether they have consented to email notices, check spam or junk email inboxes and confirm the information provided to the RTA was accurate.

-If contact details are not correct, then they, or you, can contact the RTA:
+If contact details are not correct, then they, or you, can update online using our Update Your Details Web Service, or by contacting the RTA:

 - phone 1300 366 311 or +61 7 3046 5400 (international) between 8.30am and 5pm, Monday to Friday

 What happens if a new residential address is not yet listed in the Australia Post database?

 If an address does not appear in the search results it can be entered manually.
 For data quality purposes please provide a complete address, including postcode.